CallanHP/idcs-log-to-obj-store/readme.md

 This little utility is designed to be called periodically in order to archive the IDCS Audit Events.
 It is written as a serverless function using the [fn framework](https://fnproject.io/) to run in [OCI](https://cloud.oracle.com/).

+Update: Now supports writing to OCI Logging.
+It is recommended you use both OCI Logging and Object Storage, since this utility depends upon using the Object names to track last-run time (and do catchup after errors, missed invocations, etc.)

 Uses:

 * Public/Private Key authentication with IDCS